yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

       (update-rand-player (rand-int 4))))
 ```

-All we have to do is take the current state of the game, update the values, and return the new state.

 The last thing we need to do is add the functions to update the game states at a specified interval.
-The original code uses Rx.js to accomplish this, but it's just as easy to do using the `setTimeout` function with Reagent:
+The original code uses [Rx.js](https://github.com/Reactive-Extensions/RxJS) to accomplish this, but it's just as easy to do using the `setTimeout` function with Reagent:

 ```clojure
 (defn update-game-at-interval [interval idx]